infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 ## Abstracting entity related login into separate service

-You might want to abstract away a little of tediousness of working with DatX and/or bound some special logic to a given entity.
+You might want to abstract away a little of the tediousness of working with DatX and/or bound some special logic to a given entity.
 Since many of the Collection's method require an Entity type as a parameter you can create separate service that will hide this small implementation detail for you.
 One way to do that would be to extend an abstract class similar to this one:

 ```ts
 // collection.service.ts